PhD candidate / guest

 I am interested in understanding the functions of genomic instability in Streptomyces coelicolor.
 Specifically, I study: (1)The evolutionary and ecological strategies and advantages of having an unstable genome and (2)the molecular mechanisms causing this genomic instability

-2015-present PhD Genomic instability in Streptomyces coelicolor (Promotor: Prof. Gilles van Wezel / Supervisors: Daniel Rozen and Dennis Claessen.
+2015-present PhD Genomic instability in Streptomyces coelicolor (Promotor: Prof. Gilles van Wezel / Supervisors: Daniel Rozen and Dennis Claessen)

 However, the ~9Mb linear chromosome in Streptomyces is inherently unstable and undergoes gross chromosomal rearrangements at an extremely high rate.
 These chromosomal rearrangements can influence multiple phenotypic traits including sporulation and secondary metabolism.
-This, on the one hand, can be problematic for industrial process since this genomic instability can lead to strain degeneration.
+This, on the one hand, can be problematic for the industrial process since this genomic instability can lead to strain degeneration.
 On the other hand, it is interesting for both ecologists and molecular biologists to understand the functions and mechanisms behind this mysterious phenomenon.

-During my PhD research, I am interested in answering the following questions in Streptomyces coelicolor,
+During my PhD research, I am interested in answering the following questions in Streptomyces coelicolor:

 (1)What are the effects of genomic instability?